morousg/simple-opencl/README.txt

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Foobar.
+You should have received a copy of the GNU General Public License along with SimpleOpenCL.
 If not, see <http://www.gnu.org/licenses/>.

 #######################################################################

-SimpleOpenCL Version 0.09_24_08_2011 ( version format v1.vv2_DD_MM_YYYY )
+SimpleOpenCL Version 0.09_01_10_2011 ( version format v1.vv2_DD_MM_YYYY )

 - v1 Incremented with increased functionality up to a certain goal or amount of changes (new functions)
-- vv2 Incremented with improvements in actual version functionality (no new functions, but changes on 	functions headers and/or code).
+- vv2 Incremented with bug corrections and functionality additions.
 - date Set at the date of bug correction or any v1 or vv2 level modification.

 Motivation and description ##################